 Eating healthy sounds nice in theory.
-The reality is that we often reach for the closest, easiest to prepare, ready to heat, microwaveable convenience product, quoting a busy lifestyle as the reason for this.
-However convenience food that is supposed to make our busy lives easier is actually doing you more harm than good – harbouring all sorts of nasty carbohydrates, sugar, trans-fats, and a whole host of additives to ensure a great mouth-feel, great taste and of course a long shelf life.
+The reality is that we often reach for the closest, easy to prepare, ready to heat convenience product, quoting a busy lifestyle as the reason for this.
+However convenience food that is supposed to make our busy lives easier is actually doing you more harm than good.

 To make things easier for you, I’m going to supply you with a list of 10 essential items that need to be on your grocery list every single time.